ivanborakove/MacOs_Install/README.md

 # The script in question was developed to automate the configuration of the MacOs Mojave theme on Linux distributions using GNOME.

-# As I routinely change operating systems, but I like the MacOs Mojave theme, I decided to create a script in question to make the process easier.
+# As I routinely change operating systems, but I like the MacOs Mojave theme, I decided to create a script to make the process easier.

 Steps: